The Hibiscus tree belongs to a group of flowering plants in the mallow family Malvaceae.

 When it begins to feel dry, it’s time to water.
 You may also wish to invest in a self-watering pot to provide consistent watering.

-#3 – Am I Keeping My Hibiscus At The Right Temperature?
+#3 – Am I Keeping My Hibiscus Plant At The Right Temperature?

-Hot weather can cause yellow Hibiscus leaf because plants need extra water during warm, dry weather.
+Hot weather can cause yellow leaves on Hibiscus because plants need lots of water during warm, dry weather.

 If your plant is too dry, you will initially notice the leaves turning yellow and falling off.